iog-creator/BibleScholarProject/docs/features/semantic_search.md

 4. Exploring thematic connections between different parts of the Bible
 5. Integrating semantic search with lexical and morphological data

+## Required Models

+For semantic search functionality, these LM Studio models must be loaded:

+1. **Embedding Model**: `text-embedding-nomic-embed-text-v1.5@q8_0`
+   - Required for generating vector embeddings
+   - Used by `src/utils/generate_verse_embeddings.py`

+2. **Chat Model**: `darkidol-llama-3.1-8b-instruct-1.2-uncensored` (or similar LLaMa model)
+   - Used for DSPy semantic search enhancements
+   - Required for query expansion and result reranking

+3. **T5 Model**: `gguf-flan-t5-small`
+   - Used for Bible QA functionality that builds on semantic search
+   - Required for the integrated Bible QA system

+The application automatically checks if these models are loaded at startup.
+See [DSPy Model Management](../guides/dspy_model_management.md) for details on model verification and loading.

 ## Technical Implementation

 ### Database Schema